Merge pull request action in GitHub package

-The Merge Pull Request action merges a pull request into the target branch of the GitHub repository.
+The Merge Pull Request action merges an open pull request into the target branch of the GitHub repository and returns the merge status in the response.

 Overview

-The Merge Pull Request action merges a pull request into the target branch of a GitHub repository using the pull request number.
+The Merge Pull Request action merges an open pull request into the target branch of a GitHub repository using the pull request number.
 You can specify the merge type, commit title and commit message for the merge commit.
-The action requires an active GitHub session to authenticate the request.

 Settings